Project 4

 Problem 7#

-Now parallelise your code using either OpenMP or MPI.
-Perform some timing tests to estimate the speed-up factor resulting from the parallelisation.
+Now parallelise your code and perform some timing tests to estimate the speed-up factor resulting from the parallelisation.

 Note